KieronOC/CI-MP2/README.md

 * At the same time expand their vocabulary on dinghy types in this first case, but in the future, as set out below, a wider range of sailing knowledge.
 * To have fun in the process.

+To play the game click on this link and have fun : https://kieronoc.github.io/CI-MP2/

 <br>

 ## Code